 Our High Option is a HMO plan that offer comprehensive coverages with no deductible and varying copays.
-New for 2022, CVS MinuteClinic coverage has been added and provides additional access to care.
+Members have access to CVS MinuteClinics for additional access to care with telehealth (virtual visit) for \$0 copay.

 General Features of our Basic Option